thedartmouth/server/src/routers/routes.md

 │   │   ├── DELETE -> remove user (x)
 │   │
 │   ├── /signin
-│   │   ├── POST -> sign user in to admin panel (x)  #IMPORTANT: i did this in route /admin/verify │   │
+│   │   ├── POST -> sign user in to admin panel (x)  #IMPORTANT: we will be using password for admin code │   │
 │   ├── /verify/:id
 │   │   ├── GET -> verify user token for automatic signing in ()
 |   |
 │
 ├── /resources